-In groups 2 and 4, bonding was performed with the CM, the teeth were etched with 37% phosphoric etchant liquid gel (3M ESPE) for 30 seconds, rinsed, and dried.
-After etching, a thin uniform coat of primer (Transbond XT Primer, 3M Unitek) was applied.
-The adhesive resin (Transbond XT Light Cure Adhesive Paste, 3M Unitek) was placed onto the bracket base, and the bracket was positioned on the enamel surface.
+In Group 2 and 4, bonding was performed with the conventional method (CM): the teeth were etched with 37% phosphoric etchant liquid-gel (3M ESPE, St Paul, MN, USA) for 30 seconds, rinsed, and dried.
+After etching, a thin uniform coat of primer (Transbond XT Primer, 3M Unitek, CA, USA) was applied.
+The adhesive resin (Transbond XT Light Cure Adhesive Paste, 3M Unitek, CA, USA) was placed onto the bracket base, and the bracket was positioned on the enamel surface.
 Bonding with Transbond XT adhesive resin was performed as for SEP.